lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 In this lesson on principal components analysis (PCA) I provide an introduction to the exploratory factor analysis (EFA) arena.
 We will review the theoretical and technical aspects of PCA, we will work through a research vignette, and then consider the relationship of PCA to item analysis and reliability coefficients.

-Please note, although PCA is frequently grouped into EFA techniques, it is *exploratory* but it is not *factor analysis*.
+Please note, although PCA is frequently grouped into EFA techniques, it is *exploratory*, but it is not *factor analysis*.
 We'll discuss the difference in the lecture.

 ## Navigating this Lesson

 There are about two hours of lecture.
 If you work through the materials with me, I would be plan for an additional hour-and-a-half.

 While the majority of R objects and data you will need are created within the R script that sources the chapter, occasionally there are some that cannot be created from within the R framework.
 Additionally, sometimes links fail.
-All original materials are provided at the [Github site](https://github.com/lhbikos/ReC_Psychometrics) that hosts the book.
+All original materials are provided at the [GitHub site](https://github.com/lhbikos/ReC_Psychometrics) that hosts the book.
 More detailed guidelines for ways to access all these materials are provided in the OER's [introduction](#ReCintro)

 ### Learning Objectives